kjwu/kjwu.github.io/_posts/project/2023-12-01-SignsOfWater.markdown

 This piece raises a question: how can media technology be used to create (or recreate) a rich interplay or relationship between nature and humans?
 Can we provide moments for encountering enchantment—a delightful interplay among humans, machines, and environments, evoking the fuzzy and ambiguous instinctive moments of our childhood memories: those intuitive, profound, and fulfilling experiences that bind us to each other and to our natural world.

-<sub><sup> 1.
+<sub> 1.
 Soga, Masashi, and Kevin J. Gaston.
 2016.
 "Extinction of experience: the loss of human–nature interactions."
-Frontiers in Ecology and the Environment 14.2 (2016): 94-101.</sub></sup>
+Frontiers in Ecology and the Environment 14.2 (2016): 94-101.</sup>

-<sub><sup> 2.
+<sub> 2.
 Sarah Webber, Ryan M. Kelly, Greg Wadley, and Wally Smith.
 2023.
 Engaging with Nature through Technology: A Scoping Review of HCI Research.
-In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI '23). </sub></sup>
+In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI '23). </sup>

 Credits

 Artists: Kuan-Ju Wu, Yasuaki Kakehi
-Technical and Fabrication Support: Hiroki Kaimoto, Haruma Tasaki, Shun Kainuma, Junwei Ao, Hiroaki Takahashi, Kanon Aoyama, Takafumi Morita, Tomomi Imamura, Risa Nagata, Rei Sakura, Harpreet Sareen
+Technical and Fabrication

+Support: Hiroki Kaimoto, Haruma Tasaki, Shun Kainuma, Junwei Ao, Hiroaki Takahashi, Kanon Aoyama, Takafumi Morita, Tomomi Imamura, Risa Nagata, Rei Sakura, Harpreet Sareen
 Video and Photography: Ziyuan Jiang
 Logistic Support: Hideka Hatoh